About the fund

 What we can't fund

-- Salaries for existing staff unless it can be clearly demonstrated that the work is additional to their normal hours
+- Salaries for existing staff unless it can be clearly demonstrated that the work is additional to their normal hours or payment for volunteers

 - Project contingency

-- Events that do not take place during the Festival of Museums weekend (19, 20 & 21 May 2017)
+- Events that do not take place during the Festival of Museums weekend (18, 19 & 20 May 2018)